WWKY (AM)

-WWKY (990 AM) is a radio station broadcasting a Soft AC format.
-Licensed to Winchester, Kentucky, the station primarily serves Clark County but can be listened to in much of the Bluegrass region of Central Kentucky in the daytime.
-The station is currently owned by Gateway Radio Works, Inc.
+WWKY (990 kHz) is an AM radio station broadcasting a soft adult contemporary format.
+Licensed to Winchester, Kentucky, the station and FM translator primarily serves Clark County but the AM signal can be listened to in much of the Bluegrass region of Central Kentucky in the daytime.
+The station is owned by Gateway Radio Works, Inc.

 History

-The station went on the air as WKPJ on February 5, 1986.
+The station went on the air August 8, 1981, as WLPQ; it became WKPJ on February 5, 1986.
 On February 21, 1986, the station changed its call sign to WMAK, and on June 24, 1996, changed it again, to WGWM.
 The station changed its call sign to the current WWKY on May 15, 2017.

-Originally licensed to serve London, Kentucky at 980 AM, the station moved to a new transmitter and operating on 990 AM in Winchester effective February 2, 2018.
+Originally licensed to serve London, Kentucky, at 980 AM, the station moved to a new transmitter and operating on 990 AM in Winchester effective February 2, 2018.